DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 2 - Cloud Data Security.md

             * MDM systems removes certificates from a device during device wipe or retirement
 * Key Management In The Cloud
     * CSP-managed or self-managed
+    * Volume storage encryption
+        * encrypts a storage volume mounted to a VM
+        * Instance based
+            * encryption engine resides on the VM instance
+        * Proxy-based
+            * encryption engine runs on a proxy instance
+            * proxy maps the volume data to the instance for secure access
+            * becomes SPF
+    * Object Storage Encryption
+        * basic storage-level encryption is less secure, so its best to encrypt data before send it to the cloud
+        * File-level encryption
+            * use IRM or DRM solution to protect individual files
+        * Application-level encryption
+            * the encryption engine resides within the application itself, allowing the application to ingest and use encrypted data
+    * Database encryption:
+        * File-level encryption
+        * Transparent encryption:
+            * Encryption engine resides within the database itself
+        * Application-level encryption
     * Key Storage
         * many CSPs offer FIPS compliant virtualized Hardware Security Modueles (HSMs) to securely generate, store, and control access to cryptographic keys
             * Ex: AWS CloudHSM, GCP Cloud HSM, Azure Dedicated HSM, Azure Key Vault